-The mission of the science curriculum at Overbrook School is to provide students with a quality science education in the context of a Christian perspective.
-Overbrook students will have an understanding of science which, when viewed in connection with their faith, will help them as citizens to make sound judgments when considering scientific activities and their impact on our society.
+The mission of the science curriculum at Overbrook Catholic School is to provide students with a quality science education in the context of a Christian perspective.
+OCS students will have an understanding of science which, when viewed in connection with their faith, will help them as citizens to make sound judgments when considering scientific activities and their impact on our society.

-Overbrook students begin their scientific journey of exploration and discovery in kindergarten studying how plants and animals live together symbiotically.
+Overbrook Catholic School students begin their scientific journey of exploration and discovery in kindergarten studying how plants and animals live together symbiotically.
 They then expand their scope to study the earth and its place in the universe.
 Students are also introduced to health and wellness, as well as matter, energy, and motion.
 Each grade level expounds upon these same themes and delves deeper into the scientific facts and theories.
 For example, third-graders enjoy an in-depth unit on the rainforest as well as several activities related to this unit, which even includes the performance of a rainforest play.

 Fifth-graders begin a study of the earth that continues in sixth grade as students explore the layers of the earth below its surface and high above in several units about space.

-At Overbrook School, the students learn that their faith is an essential part of their daily lives.
+At Overbrook Catholic School, the students learn that their faith is an essential part of their daily lives.
 The foundational principle of the religion program is the truth that each person is made in God’s image and likeness with inestimable dignity.
 The students strive to live this truth in an environment that fosters the growth of virtue in each individual.
 Through the study of Sacred Scripture, church history, the sacraments, and the Catechism of the Catholic Church, the students examine the richness of their living faith and gain new insights about themselves.

 Through their Catholic education, the students receive the moral foundation necessary to face the challenges and difficulties that life brings.
 By establishing a solid moral foundation, the students will be prepared to make important decisions and formulate an educated and faith-filled opinion on the controversial issues that they will face in the future.

 This faith journey begins in prekindergarten in the Atrium with the Catechesis of the Good Shepherd, Montessori-based religion curriculum that allows children to experience their faith in a hands-on way.
 Students continue the Catechesis through fifth grade.
-As students grow in their faith, they will begin to learn more about Jesus’ life, Catholic prayers, the saints and the Holy Sacraments.
+As students grow in their faith, they will begin to learn more about Jesus’ life, Catholic prayers, the saints, and the Holy Sacraments.

 The second-grade year is a memorable one, as students experience the Sacrament of Reconciliation and the Sacrament of the Eucharist for the first time.
 The students are grounded in a simple but deep understanding of God’s personal love for each of them.
 A special emphasis is placed on learning the external and internal elements of the Mass, including the vessels, vestments, ritual words and actions, and devotional practices relating to the Eucharist.

-During middle school as students deepen the knowledge and practice of the Faith.
+During middle school as students deepen their knowledge and practice of the Faith.
 Students will also develop an understanding of the dignity of the human person as they live their faith and form a moral conscience living out their call to justice and service by imitating the life of Jesus.
 As students grow older and deeper in their faith, the goal is to have the student come to a more thorough understanding of the Church and the Sacraments as well as to develop their life of prayer and virtue.

 History & Geography